• Home

 Gluten free flour, butter, water, heavy cream, cocoa powder, confectioners' sugar, baking soda, chocolate chips, vegetable oil, white vinegar, kosher salt and vanilla in separate containers.

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • White Vinegar- We use this along with baking soda to help the cakes rise.

-• Cocoa Powders- I like to use two types but if you only want to use one, use Dutch or Natural Unsweetened.
+• Cocoa Powders- I like to use two types to give the cookies a dark color, but if you only want to use one, use Dutch or Natural Unsweetened.
+Do not only use Dark.

 • Heavy Cream- If you want to make the ganache drip vegan, make sure to use a gluten free vegan heavy cream.